Tochemey/goakt/README.md

 ### Remoting

-This allows remote actors to communicate.
+[Remoting](./actors/remoting.go) allows remote actors to communicate.
 The underlying technology is gRPC.
 To enable remoting just use the `WithRemoting` option when creating the actor system.
 See actor system [options](./actors/option.go).
 These are the following remoting features available:

 - `RemoteTell`: to send a fire-and-forget message to an actor remotely